 - Throw the peppers into the pan and cook for 2-3 minutes until they’re hot but still have a nice crunch to them.1 red pepper, 1 yellow pepper

-- Pour over the lime juice and season with salt.1 tbsp lime juice, salt
+- Pour over the lime juice and season with salt.1 tablespoon lime juice, salt

 - Serve in the tortilla wraps and optionally add toppings like avocado, salsa and vegan sour cream.8 tortillas